Expeditione: How I packed an Interactive 3D Encyclopedia into 1MB and 9 Draw Calls

 The deep engine trap that most devs fall into is that the glTF exporter slices your geometry based on Material Slots.
 1 Baked Texture + 10 Old Blender Materials = 10 separate Primitives = 10 Draw Calls in Three.js.
 Even if you override the material in Three.js later, the geometry is already fractured.

-To fix this, I developed what I call the Aureon Method—a ruthless workflow for the Static Base of the scene :
+To fix this, I developed what I call the Material Purge—a ruthless workflow for the Static Base of the scene :

 1. Bake: Bake the final scene to a single texture atlas (1k or 2k).

-2. The Purge: In Blender, obliterate every single individual material slot from your static meshes.
+2. The Purge: In Blender, delete every single individual material slot from your static meshes.

-3. The Dummy: Create one single “Master Material” and link it to everything you want merged.
+3. The Dummy: Create one single “Master Material” and link it to everything you want merged (or have no materials).

 4. Join & Export: Join all the static objects (Ctrl + J) and export the .glb.
 Because the exporter only sees one material slot, it glues all vertices into one solid block.